who we are

 Jill Andrews - Trustee and co-founder

 Together with co-founder Liz Baddaley, Jill is responsible for the day to day running and oversight of the Sanctuary.
-She has been involved with the project for seven years – ever since the vision began in April 2009.
+She has been involved with the project for eight years – ever since the vision began in April 2009.

 Jill is passionate about leading people in intercession and creative prayer.
 She is also an experienced small group leader and facilitator, and loves helping others to discover more of God through prayer, fellowship and discussion.

 Jill has a heart for God's creation, and for helping people understand the importance of caring for his world.
 She longs to see people bring creation-care into their worship, and has devoted considerable time to developing resources, and leading prayer, which focuses on this issue.